Salt Lake City: Performing arts

 Salt Lake City provides venues for both professional and amateur theatre.
 The city attracts traveling Broadway and Off-Broadway performances in the historic Capitol Theatre.
 Local professional acting companies include the Pioneer Theatre Company, Salt Lake Acting Company, and Plan-B Theatre Company, which is the only theatre company in Utah fully devoted to developing new plays by Utah playwrights.
-The Off-Broadway Theatre, in Salt Lake's historic Clift Building, features comedy plays and Utah's longest-running improv comedy troupe, Laughing Stock.

 Salt Lake City is home to The Tabernacle Choir at Temple Square, founded in 1847 as the Mormon Tabernacle Choir.
 The choir's weekly program, called Music and the Spoken Word, is the world's longest-running continuous network broadcast.
 Salt Lake City is the home to the Utah Symphony Orchestra, which was founded in 1940 and grew to become a major US orchestra during the tenure of its former music director, Maurice Abravanel, who led the orchestra from 1947 through 1979.
 Its music director is Thierry Fischer.
 The orchestra's original home was the Salt Lake Tabernacle, but since 1979 has performed at Abravanel Hall in the western downtown area.
 In 2002, Utah Symphony merged with Utah Opera, which was founded in 1978 by Glade Peterson and under its Artistic Director Christopher McBeth annually presents four opera productions in the Capitol Theatre.
 Salt Lake City area is home to the renowned children's choir from The Madeleine Choir School, and the Salt Lake Children's Choir (established in 1979).

-The University of Utah is home to two highly ranked dance departments, the Ballet Department and the Department of Modern Dance.
+The University of Utah features two dance departments, the Ballet Department and the Department of Modern Dance.
 Professional dance companies in Salt Lake City include Ballet West, Ririe-Woodbury Dance Company (which celebrated its 45th anniversary season in 2008/2009) and Repertory Dance Theatre.
 The Rose Wagner Performing Arts Center is host to both RWDC and RDT.

 Music

 The city has an eclectic music scene that includes hip hop, blues, rock and roll, rockabilly, punk, deathcore, horrorcore and indie groups.
-Popular groups or persons who started in the Wasatch Front area, or were raised in and influenced by it, include Iceburn, Eagle Twin, The Almost, The Brobecks, Meg and Dia, Royal Bliss, Shedaisy, The Summer Obsession, Theater of Ice, The Used and Chelsea Grin.
+Popular groups or persons who started in the Wasatch Front area, or were raised in and influenced by it, include Iceburn, Eagle Twin, the Almost, the Brobecks, Meg and Dia, Royal Bliss, Shedaisy, the Summer Obsession, Theater of Ice, the Used and Chelsea Grin.
 Salt Lake has an underground metal scene with bands such as Gaza and Bird Eater.
 During the summer, Salt Lake City hosts the Twilight Concert series, a low-cost summer concert series.
 The series has been a part of the Salt Lake City music scene since the late 1980s.
 In 2010, crowds peaked at 40,000 attendees in downtown's Pioneer Park.